 Dec.
 14 Train from Chicago to St. Paul

 Dec.
-15 Welcome back celebration and student presentations at Augsburg College
+15 Welcome back celebration at Augsburg College

 Dec.
 17 End of semester and final papers due.